-Introduction to In Vivo Patch Clamp Electrophysiology Webinar
+Introduction to In Vivo Patch Clamp Electrophysiology Webinar | On-Demand

 Posted 15th April 2026

-This webinar offers a comprehensive introduction to in vivo patch clamp electrophysiology, a powerful approach for measuring neuronal activity with high temporal and spatial resolution.
+Delivered in partnership with the British Neuroscience Association (BNA), this webinar offered a comprehensive introduction to in vivo patch clamp electrophysiology, a powerful approach for measuring neuronal activity with high temporal and spatial resolution.

-Why attend?
+Why watch?

 • Gain a clear understanding of how in vivo patch clamp recordings are performed in both awake and anaesthetised preparations